Label-Efficient Model Selection for Text Generation: Related Work

 Other prior works have examined methods of \emph{intelligently} selecting subsets of examples for evaluation, aiming to find sets of examples that are more informative than randomly sampled instances.

-\citet{rodriguez-etal-2021-evaluation,vania2021comparing} look at the problem of selecting examples for evaluating new models, given fully-annotated question answering data for an existing set of models.
+\citet{rodriguez-etal-2021-evaluation,vania2021comparing} look at selecting examples for evaluating new models, given fully-annotated question answering data for an existing set of models.
 They show that some selection strategies, based on item response theory \citep{lord1968statistical}, outperform the random selection baseline for ranking new models on a question answering task.
 Several works have addressed label-efficient assessment in the context of \textit{classifier} performance. \citet{katariya2012active} propose a label-efficient algorithm to gain better accuracy estimates of classifiers, by selecting examples to label based on stratified sampling. \citet{Ji_Logan_Smyth_Steyvers_2021} suggest an active Bayesian approach that uses inferred uncertainty to guide selection of instances.
-Inspired by works on active learning, \citet{kossen2021active} propose methods based on a stochastic acquisition process, to avoid unwanted and highly problematic biases involved in active selection of test set examples.
-They show the effectiveness of their acquisition functions on both classification and regression models. \citet{ha2021alt} suggest an iterative method that utilizes a surrogate model to estimate the metrics of interest over the unlabeled test set, and labels examples that lead to maximal uncertainty reduction of the metric estimation.
+Inspired by works on active learning, \citet{kossen2021active} propose methods based on a stochastic acquisition process, to avoid unwanted and highly problematic biases involved in active selection of test set examples. \citet{ha2021alt} suggest an iterative method that utilizes a surrogate model to estimate the metrics of interest over the unlabeled test set, and labels examples that lead to maximal uncertainty reduction of the metric estimation.
 With a similar spirit to our work, \citet{vivek2023anchor} find anchor examples in classification datasets that represent how confident different models are over those input examples.

-Our work differs from these prior efforts in that we tailor our approach to the nature of text generation, do not assume a ``train set'' of model annotations, and focus on making an informed preference decision between two candidate models.
+Our work differs from these prior efforts in that we tailor our approach to the nature of text generation.
+Existing methods for example selection are not easily adapted from classification to generation tasks -- the concepts of uncertainty, confidence and errors are inherently different for natural language generation, necessitating a different approach.
+In addition, unlike e.g., \citet{rodriguez-etal-2021-evaluation,vania2021comparing}, our method does not require any annotations and assumes only a set of model outputs.

 \cready{The current work also draws inspiration from works finding patterns in model behaviour, for instance that models seem to learn in a similar order and make the same mistakes \citep{choshen2022grammar,hacohen2020let}, and that evaluation trained on one model can work well over another \citep{wan2022unite} or even work on the input level alone \citep{don-yehiya-etal-2022-prequel}.
 More closely, our work relates to efforts aimed at reducing annotation costs during training, namely iterative active learning approaches \citep{zhang-etal-2022-survey,ein-dor-etal-2020-active,perlitz-etal-2023-active}.}